campusrover/robot_services/README.md

 ## Installation and setup

+This package runs on Python 2.7

 Besides default packages that are included with python and ros installations, the redis python module is required.
 Get it with `pip install redis`.
 To communicate with redis on your local device instead of a redis server, use `apt install redis-server`.

+To use `test.launch` and `map_bridge_debug.py` you will need PIL.
+Get it with `pip install Pillow`. `map_bridge_debug.py` draws a map based on the line segments it generates to help visualize while debgging.

 ## REDIS channels